Knowledge Hub

 What are express terms and implied terms?

 When you’re asked to sign a contract on behalf of your business, you’d think it would be reasonable to assume that the contract contains all the commercial terms.
-However, contracts can contain both express and implied terms.
+However, contracts can include both express and implied terms.

 How do implied terms arise?

-When something is found to be ‘missing’ from the express terms, a court can imply additional terms to ensure
+When something is found to be ‘missing’ from the express terms, a court can imply additional terms to ensure the contract makes sense and satisfies legal requirements.

-• custom and usage in a particular trade or industry - the way things are done in that line of business.
+• Custom and usage in a particular trade or industry - the way things are done in that line of business.

-How could I deal with implied terms?
+How should I approach implied terms?

 What if an implied term contradicts an express term?